-“And,” Daria continued, “since I realize it, I’m going to put my money where my mouth is and attempt to find some way to separate myself from this corruption.”
+“And,” Daria continued, “since I realize it, I’m going to put my money where my mouth is and attempt to find some way to separate myself from the corruption.”

-Daria turned around and walked away, ignoring their objections as she opened the door and stepped into the hall.
-Not knowing where she wanted to go other than far away, she took quick long steps down the corridor and turned down every side-tunnel she crossed until she knew they couldn’t find her.
+Daria ignored their objections as she opened the door and stepped into the hall.
+Not knowing where she wanted to go, other than far away, she took quick long steps down the corridor and through every side-tunnel she crossed until she knew they couldn’t find her.